DoGyAUT/cd/README.md

 - Reddit https://www.reddit.com/r/PlayerTwoCommunity/comments/5v2bdd/cc_crystallized_doom_openra_tiberian_sun/
 - Crystallized Doom Wikia: http://crystallized-doom.wikia.com/wiki/Crystallized_Doom_Wikia

-#Installation of a prebuild version:
+#Installation of Crystallized Doom:

-1. Download required OpenRA version (this will be only shared via our Discord Group - to keep the current testing population under control)
+1. Download required OpenRA version from https://github.com/DoGyAUT/OpenRA 1.1 A precompiled build is available via our Discord group for Windows (it has also the LAA flag for more RAM usage enabled)
-2. Download latest mod version (GitHub Repo - recommend to download releases)
+2. Download required AS.dll library from from https://github.com/DoGyAUT/OpenRA.Mods.AS
+3. Place the library into your OpenRA folder
-3. Start OpenRA.exe
+4. Start OpenRA.exe
-4. Download Tiberian Sun mod content (via ingame modchooser) and start it at least once.
+5. Download Tiberian Sun mod content (via ingame modchooser) and start it at least once.
-5. Choose Crystallized Doom to launch the mod
+6. Choose Crystallized Doom to launch the mod
-6. Enjoy!
+7. Enjoy!

-Please notice that this provided OpenRA version is precompiled for Windows only.
+#Optional

+The soundtrack is as seperate download available at our discord.

+You have to place those files into OpenRA\mods\cd\audio\data\theme

 #Making Crystallized Doom Running on Linux: